kubearmor/KubeArmor/getting-started/default_posture.md

 There are two default mode of operations available `block` and `audit`. `block` mode blocks all the operations that are not allowed in the policy. `audit` generates telemetry events for operations that would have been blocked otherwise.

-KubeArmor has 4 types of resources: Process, File, Network and Capabilities.
-Default Posture is configurable for each of the resources seperately except Process.
-Process based operations are treated under File resource only.
+KubeArmor has 4 types of resources: Process, File, Network, and Capabilities.
+Default Posture is configurable for each of the resources separately except Process.
+Process-based operations are treated under File resource only.

 ## Configuring Default Posture

 ### Global Default Posture

 > **Note** By default, KubeArmor set the Global default posture to `audit`

-Global default posture is configured using configuration options passed to KubeArmor using configuration file
+Global default posture is configured using configuration options passed to KubeArmor using a configuration file

 ```yaml
 defaultFilePosture: block # or audit